 DSn[0] is produced using the scrambler defined in 202.3.4.1

 PAM2 symbols are used for rates less than 10 Gb/s.
-The scrambled data stream, An, for PAM2 is shown in Equation (202–5).
+The scrambled payload bits, An, for PAM2 is shown in Equation (202–5).
 Bit DSn[0] is produced using the scrambler defined in 202.3.4.2.
 It is applied as an additive scrambler sequence to incoming data bit Dn[0] (LSB) to generate the scrambled data bit, An.

 For 10 Gb/s interfaces using PAM4 coding, the burst data bits of the interleaved RS-FEC superframe are grouped into pairs.
 Each pair of bits, Dn[0] and Dn[1], where n is an index indicating the symbol number, is scrambled using an additive scrambler.
 For each pair of interleaved bits, two scrambler bits are generated from the PCS scrambler.
 The first least significant bit (LSB) bit is DSn[0] equal to Scrn[0] defined in 202.3.4.
 The second most significant (MSB) bit is DSn[1] equal to .